benjaminliu003/Robinhood-Analysis/README.md

 # Robinhood-Analysis
-Looking at the effects of trading on Robinhood towards the price of a stock.
-This project was to check the hypothesis that the amount of trades on Robinhood affects the price of a stock.
+This project is to check the hypothesis that the amount of trades on Robinhood affects the price of a stock.
+Gathered data is provided in this repository.